 Whether or not you tell your other colleagues that you have dementia is always your choice.
 There’s no rush to make a decision, so take your time and consider asking your employer for advice.

-Changes to your role
+Changes to your role to help you work with dementia

 If you decide to continue working, think about whether making changes to your role could help you do your job better.